 Adidas Marathonx5923 History

-Running has been in the Adidas legacy for a short time if one lives for a lifetime like that of Thor and Loki which, by the way, exists for thousands of years.
+Running has been in the Adidas legacy for a short time if one lives for a lifetime like Thor and Loki which, by the way, exists for thousands of years.
 Many things happen in a decade, and more events transpire in a century.
 Speaking of centuries, Adi Dassler who is the man behind the famous Three Stripe logo had been passionately creating shoes for runners since 1920.

 Since the brother’s disbandment in the pre- and post war events, Adi Dassler continued to harness his skill in shoe-making which eventually ended up with the Samba.
 The Adidas Samba served as an all-around training shoe initially created for a fast-spreading European sport called soccer.
 Its birth in the 1950s sparked a never-ending trend that would soon dominate the streets worldwide.